Charlotte Housing Market: Trends & Prices (2025)

 Overall Charlotte Market Trends

-The real estate pros at Redfin consider the Charlotte real estate market to be somewhat competitive and report that homes for sale in this area typically receive multiple offers.
+The real estate pros at Redfin consider the Charlotte real estate market to be somewhat competitive and report that some homes for sale in this area can receive multiple offers.

-Generally, Charlotte homes sell for 0.8% below their list price and spend around 43 days on the market.
+Generally, Charlotte homes sell for an average of 2% below their list price and spend around 52 days on the market.

 Charlotte Housing Market Forecast

-For those curious what Charlotte house prices could look like in the near future, consider this handy housing market forecast.
+For those curious what Charlotte house prices could look like in the near future, it helps to have a sense of where they have been recently.

-The median home price in Charlotte rose by 5.3% over the past year, but Zillow predicts the median prices could fall by 1.2% within the next year.
+The median home price in Charlotte rose by 2.5% in February 2025 compared to the past year, and experts predict the median price could rise even further over the next year.

 Demographics of the Charlotte Market